 4. Merritt Parkway — Connecticut

-This National Scenic Byway running through natural surroundings abounds with magnificent foliage in the fall as well as the spring, according to the Federal Highway Administration.
+This National Scenic Byway running through natural surroundings abounds with magnificent foliage in the fall as well as in the spring, according to the Federal Highway Administration.

 Merritt Parkway is a 37-mile stretch of Connecticut’s Route 15.
 It runs through Connecticut’s panhandle, from the New York state line to the route’s intersection with the Housatonic River, near the Merritt Parkway Museum.